Supporting projects in Aboriginal communities throughout Australia

 You can find out about the projects we support here.

 We provide grants to assist Aboriginal communities and individuals by giving funds to support projects which advance the aims of the Foundation, with the current focus on art, literacy, education, health and cultural projects with a connection to Aboriginal art and/or artists.
-The current grant period is closed and we will accept new applications from 1 July 2019.
+The current grant period is now open and applications close on 1 September 2020.

 You can find out more information on applying for grants here.